Kitware/vtk-examples/src/VTKBook/12Chapter12.md

   v16->SetDataSpacing (3.2, 3.2, 1.5);
 ```

-The FilePrefix and FilePattern instance variable work together to produce the name of files in a series of slices.
-The FilePattern---which by default is %s.%d---generates the filename to read by performing a C-language sprintf() of the FilePrefix and the current file number into the FilePattern format specifier.
+The `FilePrefix` and `FilePattern` instance variable work together to produce the name of files in a series of slices.
+The `FilePattern` which by default is `%s.%d` generates the filename to read by performing a C-language sprintf() of the FilePrefix and the current file number into the FilePattern format specifier.

 **Create an Isosurface**